hfp/libxs/README.md

 make SYM=1
 ```

-In the above example, the root directory is automatically determined from an environment variable (VTUNE_AMPLIFIER_\*_DIR), which is present after source'ing the Intel&#160;VTune environment, but it can be manually provided as well (`make VTUNEROOT=/path/to/vtune_amplifier`).
+Above, the root directory is automatically determined from the environment (VTUNE_AMPLIFIER_\*_DIR).
+This variable is present after source'ing the Intel&#160;VTune environment, but it can be manually provided as well (`make VTUNEROOT=/path/to/vtune_amplifier`).
 Symbols are actually not required to display kernel names for the dynamically generated code, however enabling symbols makes the analysis much more useful for the rest of the (static) code, and hence it has been made a prerequisite.
 For example, when "call stacks" are collected it is possible to find out where the JIT code has been invoked by the application:

 ```
 amplxe-cl -r result-directory -data-limit 0 -collect advanced-hotspots \